AgustinSRG/Pokemon-Showdown-Node-Bot/commands/README.md

  - `autorank [user], [rank/deauth]` - Set the autopromotion rank for a single user
  - `listautorank` - Upload the autopromotion list to Hastebin

+Welcome private message.
+This can be spammable, much caution!

+ - `wpm [enable / disable]` - Enable or disable this feature in a room.
+Only for excepted users.
+ - `wpm view` - View the welcome private message set in a room
+ - `setwpm [message]` - Set the welcome private message for a room
+ - `delwpm` - Remove the welcome private message for a room

 Developing commands for GroupChats feature

  - `ignoregroupchat [groupchat]` - temporarily ignore a groupchat (to leave a groupchat).
 Then you must edit the config to make it permanent